seucoin/SuperRL/README.md

 ## Model Testing

-To test the trained models, please run as follows:
+To test the trained models, please follow instructions as follows:

 ### Nell-One
 3-shot setting: